culturecreates/artsdata-satellite-org-finder/README.md

 This webpage demonstrates a simple use of the Artsdata API.

-This demo is built with plain javascript and html/css.
-No frameworks or package managers.
+This demo is built with plain javascript and html/css, and Bootstrap for CSS styling.

 To install
 ==========